Does your therapist use AI?

 “The subtleties of human feelings and experiences are still difficult for AI to fully comprehend.” —SimplePractice

-If AI writes everything for me, I’d spend less time and energy thinking about you.
+If AI wrote everything for me, I would reduce the time & energy spent thinking about you.
 I would be less engaged.
-So I’m choosing to do my own paperwork.

 Questions: